NiklasPhabian/homepage/src/content/blog/audioengine.md

 ## Picking a preamplifier
 I was confused for quite some time that there were 6 cables going from the preamplifier to the amplifier (two white, two black, two red) while all preamplifiers I saw online obviously only had three outputs (Left, Ground, and Right).
 Re-reading Limpkins blog, I saw he was confused for a second as well, but figured the second set of three cables were for Ground, Mute, and Standby.

 The speaker has no central rectifier and the amplifier and preamplifier boards deal with their own rectification.
 So that means, I needed an AC-powered preamplifier.
-The transformer has three outputs; a 12 V tap, an 18 V center-tapped, and a 24 V center-tapped.
+The transformer has three outputs: a 12 V tap, a 18 V center-tapped, and a 24 V center-tapped output/rail.
 So I opted for a 12 V to 18 V AC preamplifier.

 ![The replacement preamp](../assets/audioengine/preamp.jpg)